Guðmundur Arnlaugsson

 Guðmundur Arnlaugsson (1 September 1913 – 9 November 1996) was an Icelandic chess player.
 He was an Icelandic Chess Championship winner in 1949 and a Chess Olympiad individual gold medal winner at the 8th Chess Olympiad in 1939.

 Biography

 In 1936, Guðmundur Arnlaugsson graduated from mathematics study in University of Copenhagen.
 Later he worked as a teacher at the secondary school in Copenhagen.
 After World War II he returned to Iceland and worked in various colleges and universities.
 In 1979, he was awarded the title of Honorary Doctor of University of Iceland about his education activities.

-From the late 1930s to mid-1950s, Guðmundur Arnlaugsson was also one of the leading Icelandic chess players.
+From the late 1930s to mid-1950s, Guðmundur Arnlaugsson was one of the leading Icelandic chess players.
 In 1949, he won the Icelandic Chess Championship.

 Guðmundur Arnlaugsson played for Iceland in the Chess Olympiads: